danmlew/danmlew/README.md

 Daniel M Lewis
 =======================
 Let's Connect & Collab
-I've been working as Quality Analyst  My interest are in learning UX design and interface, sharpening my databases management skils and interested in learning Python & SQL.
+I've been working in Compliance & Quality Improvement.
+My interest are in learning UX design and interface, sharpening my databases management skils and interested in learning Python & SQL.

 ### Skills